 - Go to the LPC Service Portal: https://fermi.servicenowservices.com/lpc

 - And do "CMS Storage Space Request", and select "Enable" under "Action Required"

 - It will prompt you for for your DN (Your DN is the result of

 voms-proxy-info --identity). and CERN username.
 Submit that to register your DN.
-It will take a few hours (during weekdays) for it to propagate everywhere
+It will take a up to one business day (FNAL hours) for it to propagate everywhere.